11 Nov 2023

 sudo update-grub

 Reboot and enjoy!.
-If you've put 0
+If you've put 0 for the timeout, pressing

-key(for BIOS) or Esc
+the Shift key(for BIOS) or Esc key(for UEFI)

 when the system boots will bring up the GRUB menu.